djma-blog-code/minikube-nginx/README.md

 To clean the environment after review `make clean` will remove the minikube resources and any temporary files from the local machine

 ## TODO

+- Need to remove repetition in Makfile as new services come along this will get tedious to maintain.
+Too much repetition